spencerbeggs/intro-to-nodejs/docs/setup_osx.md

 ![](img/command_line_tools.png)

-To test if you have Xcode install run the following command in your Terminal:
+To test if you have Xcode and installed run the following command:

 ```
 which make && which gcc